Hollywood Walk of Fame: Description

-As of August 2025, the Walk consists of 2,818 stars, all but one of which are placed in the ground, the vast majority in the sidewalk at 6 ft intervals.
+As of September 2026, the Walk consists of 2,857 stars, all but one of which are placed in the ground, and all but the Awards of Excellence are set into the sidewalk at 6 ft intervals.
 The stars are five-point, coral-pink terrazzo rimmed with brass and inlaid into a 3 by 3 ft charcoal-colored terrazzo background.
-The honoree's name is inlaid in brass block letters in the upper portion of each star, and below the name, a round inlaid brass emblem indicates the category of the honoree's contributions.
-Stars face east or west on Hollywood Boulevard and north or south on Vine Street so that pedestrians walking either direction will have stars facing them.
+Inside the stars, honorees' names are embedded with center-arranged 2 in brass letters in one or two rows, and below each name is a circular 6 in brass emblem that corresponds with the category the honoree is honored in.
+Stars face differing directions so that pedestrians can see them easily from whichever direction they are walking.
 The Walk also contains hundreds of blank stars, each serving as a placeholder for a future honoree.

 Categorization

-The Walk of Fame honors entertainment industry contributions in six categories and every nominee must fit into one of them.
-The six categories and their emblems are:
+Stars on the Walk of Fame are awarded in six categories: motion pictures, television, recording, radio, live theater/performance, and sports entertainment.
+(Note: Recording is sometimes referred to as music.)
+Their emblems are:

-A seventh "special category" also exists for the Hollywood Chamber of Commerce to directly honor individuals, organizations, and corporations.
+A seventh special category exists for the Hollywood Chamber of Commerce to directly honor organizations, corporations, and more.
+These entries, known as Awards of Excellence, do not feature the category emblems and their text is in a different font.

 The categories are not represented equally.
-As of October 2025, 44% of all stars were in the motion pictures category, 25% in television, 19% in audio recording or music, 9% in radio, fewer than 3% in theater/live performance, and fewer than 1% in sports entertainment and the "special category" combined.
-(Note: As of October 16, 2025, the star breakdown is: 1,226 in motion pictures, 704 in television, 529 in audio recording or music, 254 in radio, 75 in theater/live performance, 3 in sports entertainment, and 19 "special category" stars) Each star represents one category; therefore if an individual has been honored in more than one category, that person will have more than one star.
+As of October 2025, 44% of all stars were in the motion pictures category, 25% in television, 19% in recording, 9% in radio, fewer than 3% in live theater/performance, and fewer than 1% in sports entertainment and Awards of Excellence combined.
+(Note: As of 16 October 2025, the star breakdown was: 1,226 in motion pictures, 704 in television, 529 in audio recording or music, 254 in radio, 75 in live theater/performance, 3 in sports entertainment, and 22 Awards of Excellence.)